Robustifying Conditional Portfolio Decisions via Optimal Transport: Introduction

 In this paper, we endeavor to unify both strategies of leveraging side information and enhancing robustness.
 In order to incorporate the side information into portfolio allocation, we use a random vector $X$ to denote the side information that is correlated with the stock return $Y$, and consider the following conditional stochastic optimization (CSO) problem:

 where the set $\mc N$ represents our prior (or most current) knowledge about the covariate $X$.
-In problem~\eqref{eq:stochastic-opt-side-info}, the distribution $\PP$ is now lifted to a \modified{\textit{joint}} distribution between the covariate $X$ and the return $Y$.
+In problem~\eqref{eq:stochastic-opt-side-info}, the distribution $\PP$ is lifted to a \textit{joint} distribution between the covariate $X$ and the return $Y$.
 Problem~\eqref{eq:stochastic-opt-side-info} is thus a joint portfolio allocation (over $\alpha$) and statistical estimation (over $\beta$) problem, that minimizes the conditional expected loss of the portfolio, given that the outcome of $X$ belongs to a set $\mc N$.
-To promote robust solutions and to hedge against the estimation error of $\PP$, we will apply the distributionally robust framework.
+We will apply the distributionally robust framework to promote robust solutions and hedge against the estimation error of $\PP$.
 Instead of assessing the expected loss with respect to a single distribution, the distributionally robust formulation minimizes the expected conditional loss uniformly over a distributional ambiguity set that represents the portfolio managers' ambiguity regarding the underlying distribution $\PP$.

 We propose a data-driven portfolio optimization framework that \emph{simultaneously exploits side information and robustifies over sampling error} and \emph{model misspecification}.
 We formulate the distributionally robust portfolio optimization problem with side information as